|

 experimenting by changing the troll speed up and down to entice a

-following fish into hitting.
+following fish into hitting, or zigzagging.
 Often they will hit right after

 speeding up or slowing down.
 When using wire and turning around to